Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Is short-term rental demand growing in Bali in 2026?

-The current estimated average occupancy rate for short-term rentals in Bali is around 55% to 65% island-wide, with prime locations like central Canggu, Seminyak, and Uluwatu achieving 70% or higher during peak season, while less desirable villas may struggle to reach 50%.
+The current estimated average occupancy rate for short-term rentals in Bali is 55% to 65% island-wide annually, though professionally managed villas in prime locations can reach 70% to 80%, while generic properties in oversupplied pockets sit closer to 40% to 50%.

-The guest demographics driving short-term rental demand in Bali in 2026 are primarily Australian leisure tourists (about 23% of arrivals), followed by visitors from India, China, the UK, and South Korea, with digital nomads booking longer stays and families seeking private villa experiences over hotels.
+The guests driving short-term rental demand in Bali are predominantly leisure tourists from Australia (roughly 24% of arrivals), followed by India, China, the UK, and South Korea, with a growing segment of digital nomads booking one-to-three-month stays that blur the line between short and medium-term rental.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Bali.